exoscale/terms/dpa.markdown

 with most recent revisions of internationally recognized security and privacy certifications as found at https://www.exoscale.com/compliance.
-These certifications are to demonstrate compliance with the requirements set out in section 4.1 of this Agreement, as proposed in Article 32 (3) GDPR.
+These certifications are to demonstrate compliance with the requirements set out in section 4.1 of this Agreement.

 ## 5. Subprocessing